sunfounder/3in1-kit/docs/source/car_project/car_remote_control.rst

         #include <IRremote.h>

-        const int IR_RECEIVE_PIN = 12;  // Define the pin number for the IR Sensor String lastDecodedValue = "";   // Variable to store the last decoded value
+        const int IR_RECEIVE_PIN = 12;  // Define the pin number for the IR Sensor

 #.
-Initialize the IR receiver and the LED.
+Initializes serial communication at a baud rate of 9600.
+Initializes the IR receiver on the specified pin (``IR_RECEIVE_PIN``) and enables LED feedback (if applicable).

     .. code-block:: arduino

         ...
-        const int ledPin = 13;
-        ...

         void setup() {

             ...
             //IR remote
-            IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);  // Start the IR receiver // Start the receiver
+            IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);  // Start the receiver
             Serial.println("REMOTE CONTROL START");

-            //LED
-            pinMode(ledPin, OUTPUT);
         }

 #.
-When you press the keys on the remote control, the LED will blink and the infrared receiver will know which key is pressed, and then the car will move according to the corresponding key value.
+When you press the keys on the remote control, the infrared receiver will know which key is pressed, and then the car will move according to the corresponding key value.

     .. code-block:: arduino